Table of Contents

 These mechanic labor costs also vary from state to state, so you will have to figure out whether you live in an expensive state or not.

-The tire repair process
+The tire repair process in the shop

 The mechanic will examine the punctured tire to determine whether it can be patched or not.